michaelhwillingham/michaelhwillingham/_pages/about.md

 ### My next chapter...

 In mid-2020, I was offered an exciting new opportunity with <a href="https://www2.deloitte.com/us/en/pages/technology/solutions/application-modernization.html">Deloitte's Application Modernization Studio</a>.
 This team was originally a German startup that was acquired by Deloitte in 2017, and they had several lofty initiatives that were just starting during the time of my interviews - moving from SVN to git; migrating to AWS; and expanding their .NET expertise.
 The prospect of helping an organization with these efforts from the ground-up was impossible for me to turn down.
 My official title is "Build Engineer", but I have been given plenty of autonomy and trust to get my hands dirty with several different topics - including some .NET development, which is admittedly still my favorite.
 So far I am enjoying the experience of working for a big, multi-national firm that has its hands in almost everything.
-I've been blessed here with awesome mentors and co-workers, both in Germany and in Austin, who truly care about my success.
+I've been blessed with awesome Deloitte mentors and co-workers, both in Germany and in Austin, who truly care about my success.
 I'm genuinely excited for what the future holds here.
-For those of you that are interested, I have attached a short video on what the Studio does at a high level.
+The video below shows what the Studio does at a high level if you are curious.

 <iframe width="100%" height="50" src="https://www.youtube.com/embed/u_YKjFka_Iw" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br />

 My passion for software development has grown to be much more than something that pays the bills.
-I am pursuing a Masters in Computer Science degree through Arizona State (go Sun Devils) in my free time.
+In my spare time, I am pursuing a Masters degree in Computer Science from Arizona State (go Sun Devils).
 I earned my Associate AWS Solutions Architect certification in college, and am currently studying for the Docker Certified Associate exam.
-I'm regularly thinking of personal project concepts, although I must confess, far too many of these have not progressed beyond the idea phase.
+I'm regularly thinking of personal project concepts, although I must confess, most of these do not progress beyond the idea phase.
 My current side-project, <a href="https://github.com/michaelhwillingham/NBAProject.Blazor">NBAProject.Blazor</a>, is early in the development lifecycle.
 I think Blazor is going to be one of the most influential frameworks in the next few years, and wanted to turn this opinion into a proof-of-concept.
 I'm a believer in my responsibility to contribute back to the development community that gives so freely, and I will try to leverage the bulk of my content here to do just that.

 ## Sports